The Shape of Emptiness

 The probe fires a burst of energy at me, which is captured by the knives, and reflected back at the probe.

-The energy fades when it gets within a few inches of the probe.
+The energy blast disappears when it gets within a few inches of the probe.

-Two colored rings glow on the knife handles.
+Two colored rings glow on the handles of my knives.

-They are a gift from the balancer, given during my deep space journey.
+They are a gift from the balancer, given during my deep space journey, and they whisper at me.

 I reach for the color, and it drifts out of the knives, and into my hands.

-My left hand turns blue, and my right turns gold.
+My left hand turns blue, and my right, gold.

-The sphere spins for all time, and has no end.
+The sphere spins for all time, without end.

 Galaxies disappear as specks in the sphere’s shadow.

-The surface of the sphere is covered with dark holes, empty of energy and life.
+The sphere is covered with dark holes, empty of energy and life.

 Each hole is a tiny, empty space, isolated from the rest of existence.